Should You Write Your Own Executive Resume?

 In addition, your executive resume must tell your story in a mere 2 to 3 pages, without using a tiny font or non-existent margins.

-4 – Will your new executive resume keep pace with 2021 and 2022 resume trends?
+4 – Will your new executive resume keep pace with current resume trends?

 Are you familiar with what employers look for these days?

 Bring yourself up to speed faster by looking around at the current trends in resume writing, ensuring your familiarity with top executive resumes from around the world.
-Read What Your Resume Should Look Like in 2021 to get more detail on these trends and see resumes that made the grade in 2021 and 2022.
+Read What Your Resume Should Look Like in 2021 to get more detail on these trends and see resumes that made the grade.

 This is especially important if you’re still somehow convinced that your resume needs to fit on a single page, contain your picture, or use an objective (hint: these are incredibly outdated assumptions!).